-Requirements for the BSE Degree with Subject Area Certification in Vocal Music, with K-12 Certification.
+Requirements for the BSE Degree with Subject Area Concentration in Instrumental Music, with K-12 Certification

-- 1) Complete the Graduation Requirements (see Academic Policies). - 2) Turn to the Division of Education and - a) Complete the Teacher Education Admission and Exit/Program Completion Requirements and the General Education Requirements, which have been modified for BSE majors. - b) Complete the Professional Education Requirements for BSE majors. - 3) Complete the Entrance and Participation Requirements for Bachelor of Music students, listed above. - 4) Pass the Piano Proficiency Exam.
-The exam may be taken after completing at least two semesters of piano.
-Students who do not pass the exam must enroll in applied piano each semester until the proficiency requirement is completed. - 5) Pass each of the Major Course Requirements with a grade of C or better.
+- 1) Complete the Graduation Requirements (see Academic Policies). - 2) Turn in to the Division of Education and - a) Complete the Teacher Education Admission and Exit/Program Completion Requirements and the General Education requirements, which have been modified for BSE majors. - b) Complete the Professional Education Requirements for BSE majors. - 3) Complete the Entrance and Participation Requirements for Bachelor of Music students, listed above. - 4) Pass the Piano Proficiency Exam.
+The exam is to be taken after completing four semesters of applied piano.
+Students who do not pass the exam must enroll in applied piano each semester until the proficiency requirement is completed. - 5) Pass each of the Major Course Requirements with a grade of C or higher.